+2020 2021 2022

-2019 2020 2021 Exercise price (US\$) 0.1~0.7 N/A 0.0925 Exercise multiple 2.2~2.8 N/A 2.2/2.8 Risk-free interest rate 1.68%~2.47% N/A 0.24%/0.33% Expected term (in years) 6 N/A 6 Expected dividend yield N/A 0.00% Expected volatility 39.91%~41.29% N/A 52.96%/55.13% Expected forfeiture rate (post-vesting) 0%/5% N/A 5% Fair value of the underlying shares on the date of options grants (US\$) 0.46~1.42 N/A 0.23 Fair value of share option (US\$) 0.11~1.32 N/A 0.15
+Exercise price (US\$) N/A 0.0925 N/A

+Exercise multiple N/A 2.2/2.8 N/A

+Risk-free interest rate N/A 0.24%/0.33% N/A

+Expected term (in years) N/A 6 N/A

+Expected dividend yield N/A 0.00% N/A

+Expected volatility N/A 52.96%/55.13% N/A

+Expected forfeiture rate (post-vesting) N/A 5% N/A

+Fair value of the underlying shares on the date of options grants (US\$) N/A 0.23 N/A

+Fair value of share option (US\$) N/A 0.15 N/A

 Risk-free interest rate is estimated based on the yield curve of US Sovereign Bond as of the option valuation date.
 The expected volatility at the grant date and each option valuation date is estimated based on annualized standard deviation of daily stock price return of comparable companies with a time horizon close to the expected expiry of the term of the options.
-We have never declared or paid any cash dividends on its capital stock, and we do not anticipate any dividend payments in the foreseeable future Expected term is the contract life of the options.
+We have never declared or paid any cash dividends on its capital stock, and we do not anticipate any dividend payments in the foreseeable future.
+Expected term is the contract life of the options.

 Share-based compensation expense is recorded on a straight-line basis over the requisite service period, which is generally four years from the date of grant.
-We recognized share-based compensation expenses of RMB66.2 million, RMB52.9 million and RMB20.8 million for share options granted under the 2017 Plan and the 2019 Plan, which replaced the 2017 Plan in its entirety in March 2019, in the consolidated statements of comprehensive income/(loss) for the years ended 2019, 2020 and 2021, respectively.
+We recognized share-based compensation expenses of RMB52.9 million, RMB20.8 million and RMB1.8 million for share options granted under the 2017 Plan and the 2019 Plan, which replaced the 2017 Plan in its entirety in March 2019, in the consolidated statements of comprehensive (loss)/income for the years ended 2020, 2021 and 2022, respectively.

-As of December 31, 2019, 2020 and 2021, there were RMB137.5 million, RMB40.2 million and RMB2.6 million, respectively, in total unrecognized compensation expense, related to unvested share options, which is expected to be recognized over a weighted average period of 1.97, 0.8 and 0.95 years, respectively.
+As of December 31, 2020, 2021 and 2022, there were RMB40.2 million, RMB2.6 million and RMB0.6 million, respectively, in total unrecognized compensation expense, related to unvested share options, which is expected to be recognized over a weighted average period of 0.8, 0.95 and 0.4 years, respectively.
 The unrecognized compensation expense may be adjusted for future changes in actual forfeitures.